emrekarakaya355/javaReact/GameDemo/readme.md

-An Example For SOLID principles
+An Example of SOLID principles